pawelsikora/mkdocs-with-confluence/README.md

   - mkdocs-with-confluence
 ```

-More information about plugins in the [MkDocs documentation][mkdocs-plugins].
+More information about plugins in the [MkDocs documentation: mkdocs-plugins](https://www.mkdocs.org/user-guide/plugins/).

 ## Usage